-Disney’s Animal Kingdom is full of animals, but it is so much more than just a glorified zoo.
-The park is designed for you to slow down and really explore your surroundings.
+Disney’s Animal Kingdom is full of animals, but they are not always easy to find.
+The park is designed to help you slow down and really explore your surroundings.
 Because of this, many of the animal exhibits are tucked away down little pathways.
-This means that a lot of people miss the animals completely.
-To make sure you find them all, here are the best places to look for animals at Disney’s Animal Kingdom.
+Unfortunately, this makes it easy to miss the animals completely.
+To make sure you find them all, here are the best places to see animals at Disney’s Animal Kingdom.

 If you look closely as you walk along these walkways, you will see small, almost hidden, paths shooting off of them, leading to little nooks and crannies.
 These nooks and crannies house all sorts of animals just waiting to greet you.

 The Oasis houses a variety of birds, a giant anteater, a swamp wallaby, a babirusa, and more.

 If you stay on the main paths, you will completely miss all of these animals.
 You have to go searching for them on the hidden paths.

 Pro Tip: Don’t stop to see these animals first thing in the morning.
 Use this time to ride the popular rides that will get long lines later in the day.
 Take time to see these animals on your way out of the park.

 The Oasis pathways will lead you to the Discovery Island.
 The centerpiece of Discovery Island (and the icon of park) is the Tree of Life.
 It sits in the middle of Discovery Island.
 All around the tree, you will find more hidden paths.